AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/topbar.topbarapi.md

 ▸ **setCustomSearch**(`config`: [CustomSearchConfig](topbar.customsearchconfig.md) | null): *void*

-Determines whether or not to enable the custom search property and enacts a callback when the custom search icon is clicked.
+Determines whether or not to enable the custom search property, and enacts a callback when the custom search icon is clicked.

 **Parameters:**